jeniyat/StackOverflowNER/Readme.md

-This repsoitory will be updated with the code and data from the following paper:
+If you use the code or the data, please cite the following paper: Code and Named Entity Recognition in StackOverflow as below

       @inproceedings{Tabassum20acl,
-          title = {An Empirical Study of Named Entity Recognition in StackOverflow}, author = "Tabassum, Jeniya and Maddela, Mounica and  Xu, Wei  and Ritter, Alan", booktitle = {The 58th Annual Meeting of the Association for Computational Linguistics (ACL)}, year = {2020}
+          title = {Code and Named Entity Recognition in StackOverflow}, author = "Tabassum, Jeniya and Maddela, Mounica and  Xu, Wei  and Ritter, Alan", booktitle = {The 58th Annual Meeting of the Association for Computational Linguistics (ACL)}, year = {2020}